 - Provide good, regular, and consistent communication with members and prospective members.
 This is vital if chapter events are to be well-supported.
 As an example, New Zealand’s communication resulted in over 80 attendees at their last Wellington event.

-- Identify and deliver topical content of interest to members and prospective members
+- Identify and deliver topical content of interest to members and prospective members.

 - Find sponsors committed to the IIBA and to the Business Analysis profession.
-New Zealand feels they are very fortunate to have a growing team of sponsors who have provided support from the beginning both financially and in-kind, and also by providing exceptional speakers.
+New Zealand feels they are very fortunate to have a growing team of sponsors who have provided support from the beginning, both financially and in-kind, and also by providing exceptional speakers.

-For the future, New Zealand expects the IIBA and the CBAP designation will experience increased recognition and will be the credentials of choice – both nationally and internationally where no self-respecting Business Analyst would be without them.
+For the future, New Zealand expects the IIBA and the CBAP designation to experience increased recognition and will be the credentials of choice – nationally and internationally where no self-respecting Business Analyst would be without them.
 In closing, Paul Ramsay would like to acknowledge and thank all the volunteers throughout the IIBA organization.
-He knows that, “it is easy to forget that almost every volunteer has other work to do (whether it is paid or otherwise) and their involvement has been key to the success of the IIBA to date.
+He knows that, “it is easy to forget that almost every volunteer has other work to do (whether it is paid or otherwise), and their involvement has been key to the success of the IIBA to date.
 That we have an international organisation with a recognised body of knowledge and accompanying certification programme within just five years is simply incredible.”